FREQUENTLY ASKED QUESTIONS

 The NIH bio-sketch is required for official grant applications.
 A template is available on the NIH website.

 -Research Plan (Include specific aims, background, and research design.

 1000 words plus up to 500 for references)

 In order to apply you must:

 - Be a citizen or permanent resident of the United States or one of our seven collaborating countries.

-- Have completed an advanced degree or training program* (Medical Residency; fellowship) within the last three years
+- Doctoral students in health-related disciplines such as medicine, public health, dentistry, nursing and veterinary medicine or post-doctoral trainees that have completed an advanced degree or training program (Medical Residency; fellowship) within the last three years.

 Our consortium accepts applications from individuals affiliated with U.S. institutions from outside the consortium, however, preference will be given to applicants from institutions within the consortium.
 We do not accept applications from LMIC individuals outside consortium institutions